dxw/playbook/guides/contributing.md

 ## Merging pull requests

-When the create or edit steps are followed the result is a pull request, which is essentially a request for a change to be added to the playbook.
-Merging a pull request means accepting a change into the playbook.
+When the create or edit steps are followed the result is a pull request, which is essentially a request for a change to be added to the Playbook.
+Merging a pull request means accepting a change into the Playbook.

 Anyone who is part of the staff team on Github can approve and merge pull requests.